Design of Distributed Reconfigurable Robotics Systems with ReconROS: Evaluation

-implemented a ping-pong {\sc ReconROS} application with two ROS2 nodes distributed onto a desktop PC and a Mini-ITX 7Z100 board containing a Xilinx Zynq-7100 platform FPGA, connected via Gigabit Ethernet as shown in Figure~\ref{fig:reconros_experiments_roundtrip}.
-The platform FPGA runs Ubuntu 18.04 and ReconROS based on ROS2 dashing.
-All ROS2 nodes use the same C/C++ source for software and hardware implementations.
+To characterize runtime overheads when mapping ROS 2 nodes to hardware instead of software, and contrasting them to communication times within a ROS 2 network, we have implemented a ping-pong {\sc ReconROS} application with two ROS 2 nodes distributed onto a desktop PC and a Mini-ITX 7Z100 board containing a Xilinx Zynq-7100 platform FPGA, connected via Gigabit Ethernet (GbE) as shown in Figure~\ref{fig:reconros_experiments_roundtrip}.
+The platform FPGA runs Ubuntu 18.04 and {\sc ReconROS} based on ROS 2 dashing.
+All ROS 2 nodes use the same C/C++ source for software and hardware implementations.
 Software implementations have been compiled with optimizations level O3, and hardware implementations have been created with HLS without any optimizations.
+All reported runtimes have been averaged over 1000 executions.

-The ROS2 node on the PC publishes messages to the topic {\tt T:/send}.
-The ROS2 node on the Zynq subscribes to this topic, creates copies of received messages in local memory, and publishes them to the topic {\tt T:/recv}.
+The first experiment determines the basic overhead for mapping a ROS 2 node to hardware and consists of an echo application, where the ROS 2 node on the PC publishes messages to the topic {\tt T:/send} and the ROS 2 node on the Zynq subscribes to this topic, receives messages in local memory and publishes them to the topic {\tt T:/recv}.
+Table~\ref{table:Experiments:latency:echo} presents the runtimes for the echo tasks in software and hardware, $t_{pp-echo-SW}$ and $t_{pp-echo-HW}$, measured as $t_{pp}=t_{end}-t_{start}$ on the PC as indicated in Figure~\ref{fig:reconros_experiments_roundtrip}, and the resulting speedup $S_{pp-echo}$.